Athou/commafeed/README.md

 There are two types of packages:

 - The `linux` and `windows` packages are compiled natively and contain an executable that can be run directly.
-- The `jvm` package contains a Java `.jar` file that works on all platforms and is started with `java -jar quarkus-run.jar`.
+- The `jvm` package is a zip file containing all `.jar` files required to run the application.
+This package works on all platforms and is started with `java -jar quarkus-run.jar`.

 If available for your operating system, the native package is recommended because it has a faster startup time and lower memory usage.